Chen Kun: Music

 Apart from acting, Chen is also an established singer.
 He frequently performs theme songs for his television series and has released three full-length studio albums.

 Chen made his debut as a singer in 2004 with the album Osmosis.
-He then released his second album Make It Come True Again, won him Most Popular Male Vocalist at the MTV Asia Awards.
-To support his third album Mystery&Me, he held his first solo concert in Beijing in February 2010.
+He then released his second album Make It Come True Again, winning him Most Popular Male Vocalist at the MTV Asia Awards.
+To promote his third album Mystery&Me, he held his first solo concert in Beijing in February 2010.
 He wrote the lyrics to the single "Power to Go", which he released for a philanthropy program to advocate environmental awareness and protection.